Terrorism Suspicion Hangs Over Pakistan's ISI

-Ms. XENIA DORMANDY (National Security Council): You have to remember that the United States financially supported what was the Mujahadeen at the time -became the Taliban when the Soviets were in Afghanistan - and we did so through ISI.
+XENIA DORMANDY: You have to remember that the United States financially supported what was the Mujahadeen at the time - became the Taliban when the Soviets were in Afghanistan - and we did so through ISI.
 So essentially, we financed a decade plus of support for building relations between the ISI and the Taliban.
 It would be ludicrous for me to think that all of the people who had spent much of their careers building support are now going to turn around on the people that they used to work with.
 So I think there's clearly going to be support from some individuals in ISI.
 I think the interesting question is, how far does it go?
 So, is this an institutional support for the Taliban, or is this individual support for the Taliban?

-KELLY: To try to answer some of these questions we're headed now to ISI headquarters in downtown Islamabad.
+LOUISE KELLY: To try to answer some of these questions, we're headed now to ISI headquarters in downtown Islamabad.
 We're just driving up now.
 It's a big, sprawling compound in the middle of the city.
-We're just pulling up to the gate.
+We're just pulling up to the gates.
 Behind the gates lies the manicured lawn and marble steps up to the building that houses many of the 10,000 employees of ISI.
 That's short for Inter-Services Intelligence.

 ISI's leaders would not agree to be quoted by name or to speak on tape, but they did offer, over two hours, an account of ISI's track record in fighting terrorism.
 They confirm close cooperation between ISI and U.S. intelligence.
 For instance, they say both the CIA and the National Security Agency have people embedded with counterterrorism units of Pakistan's army.
 The teams are stationed in the border areas where top al-Qaida leaders may be hiding.